UBC-MOAD/MoaceanParcels/docs/kernels/kernel_functions.rst

     or the domain boundary,
     you should provide a recovery kernel for that condition via the :kbd:`ErrorCode.ErrorThroughSurface` key.
+    An example of that might be having particles that reach the surface reflect back down into the water column in contrast to deleting particles that reach other boundaries.

 Recovery kernels are not JIT-compiled when the :py:class:`parcels.particle.JITParticle` particle class is used.